surniaulula/wpsso-user-locale/readme.txt

 Tested Up To: 5.4
 Stable Tag: 2.0.3

-Quick and easy locale / language / region selector for the WordPress admin toolbar.
+Quick and Easy Locale / Language / Region Selector for the WordPress Admin Toolbar.

 == Description ==